 - I should have never married you

-- Your so fat, nobody will else wants you
+- Your so fat, nobody will else will want you

 - You’re too dumb to take care of yourself